top of page

 This is not a standard foot massage—it is a therapeutic session rooted in both modern reflexology and centuries of Chinese medicine.

-Follow Susan
+Follow Suzan

 • Facebook Metallic